CrazyDubya/4o/faux_browser/README.md

 allow AI helpers to fill in missing content.
 Pass `--verify` to have the server check each file's SHA-256 against `manifest.json`.
 If the hash does not match, a 500 error is returned.
+The server also tracks how long it has been running and stops responding once the user's configured time limit elapses.
 All requests are logged to `repository/metadata/server_access.log` for auditing.
 ## Screenshot Fetcher